Anachron/i3blocks/README.md

 This has become an incredible big collection of blocks in use with i3wm.
 It can also be an inspiration of how to do stuff in bash.

+## NOT MAINTAINED ANYMORE!
+I am not using i3 on my laptop anymore and thus this repo has no maintainer anymore.
+You can apply for maintaining it [here](https://github.com/Anachron/i3blocks/issues/47).
+I've tried merging it back with [i3blocks-contrib](https://github.com/vivien/i3blocks-contrib/issues/169) but there seems to be no interest.

 ## Requirements
 All scripts are written in bash.
 Every script should be optimized for performance.